Death of John Carthy: Background

 John Carthy, born 9 October 1972, was the only son of John and Rose Carthy.
 He had one sister, Marie, who was two years his junior.
-He was an avid Handballer and member of Abbeylara Handball Club.
+He was an avid handballer and a member of Abbeylara Handball Club.
 His father, with whom he was very close, died on 12 April 1990.
-In 1992 John was diagnosed with clinical depression and, subsequently with bipolar affective disorder.
+In 1992 John was diagnosed with clinical depression, and subsequently with bipolar affective disorder.
 John's general employment was in the construction industry.
 He resided with his mother in an old three-bedroom house in Toneymore, Abbeylara.
-She and John were due to move from this old house to a new home that had been built on their land by Longford County Council as part of a rural housing scheme.
-The old house was due to be demolished.
+She and John were due to move from this old house to a new home that had been built on their land by the Longford County Council as part of a rural housing scheme, and the old house was due to be demolished.
 On 19 April 2000, the day prior to his death, John stayed in the family home all day with his mother.
-His mother's testimony to the Barr Tribunal indicated that John was very hostile to the move and that this was the primary topic of their discussions that day.
+His mother's testimony to the Barr Tribunal indicated that John was very hostile to the move, and that this was the primary topic of their discussions that day.